dbist/docs/v2.2/topology-patterns.md

  \___________/
 ~~~

-Node 2 is down.
-Database and app are fully operational.
+If node 2 is down, the database and app are still fully operational.

 ~~~
       App